Mountain peaks at sunrise

 What we've learned

-Five experiments.
+Eight experiments.
 Honest writeups.
 Reproducible.

 Each one asks one question, runs Gemma 4 or its predecessors over real PubMed papers, and ships the result, including what didn't work.